grumpyjames/birding-almanac/features/a-200-bird-year/part-05-north-norfolk-surprise.md

 off along the trail towards the Wash.
 There's just enough light to not need a torch.

-I'm halfway between excited and fearful - the RSPB's website maintains a list of the dates it is sensible to see this spectacle, and while yesterday was listed, today is not.
+I'm vacillating between excited and fearful - the RSPB's website maintains a list of the dates it is sensible to see this spectacle, and while yesterday was listed, today is not.
 I'm hoping there's enough noise in that schedule that we're going to be lucky; I'm going to be